morgangraphics/ansible-role-nvm/README.md

 1. If you have `default: true` explicitly declared as a role variable **AND** `- "nvm alias default <SOME_OTHER_VERSION>"` as part of your `nvm_commands` the version with `default: true` will **ALWAYS** be executed **first**.
 This is because we need Node.js to be available before doing anything else.

 1. NVM is stateless in that if you have multiple versions of Node.js installed on a machine, you may have to run `nvm use <VERSION>` as part of your script to run the Node.js version you want/expect.
-However, it is higly recommended that you alias your versions accordingly and reference them that way.
+However, it is highly recommended that you alias your versions accordingly and reference them that way.
 See the examples above.

 <a name='#issues'></a>
 ## Issues